Federal-Hocking principal returns after racial slur incident - NewsBreak

 NOTE: This story has been updated from its original version.
 The same morning the story was published online, an administrative meeting was held with Principal Cliff Bonner and he returned to the school.

-STEWART — On Monday, the Federal-Hocking Local School District welcomed back Middle and High School Principal Cliff Bonner.
-Bonner had been on leave following reports that he listed examples of racial slurs and other offensive language at a virtual meeting earlier this month.
+On Monday, the Federal-Hocking Local School District welcomed back Middle and High School Principal Cliff Bonner.
+Bonner had been on leave following reports that he listed examples of racial slurs and other offensive language at a meeting earlier this month.

 Federal-Hocking Superintendent David Hanning said in an email that the incident occurred at a virtual staff development meeting, while staff were discussing concerns about students using racial slurs and other offensive language.
 The discussion was aimed at identifying strategies for teaching students why such language was inappropriate and for stopping its use.